-Therefore, he starts a new session on his server Tray1 to find that another Domain Admin account is already logged in here.
-This problem occurs more frequently because his colleague Otto Mirdochegal also frequently forgets to end his remote sessions.
-This was also the case with the next 3 systems, which is why Kevin didn’t feel like doing his server checks anymore and decided to do something else first.
+Therefore, he starts a new session on his server Tray1 to find that another domain admin account is already logged in here.
+This problem occurs more often because his colleague Otto Mirdochegal also frequently forgets to end his remote sessions.
+This was also the case for the next 3 systems, so Kevin got tired of his server checks and decided to do something else first.

 Now Keven wanted to take care of the ticket of Mr. Lustig, who had a problem with macros on an Excel sheet of SuperSchnell GmbH last week.

 After Mr. Lustig ran the macro on his computer last, an attacker had gained control of his system.
-He then looked around the network to maximize his rights on the network.
+Subsequently, the latter looked around the network to maximize its rights in the network.
 Here it was very quickly apparent that, despite the small size of the company, numerous domain admin accounts existed and these were logged on to “normal” clients & servers.

-During the evaluation it became clear that the 3 admins in the house, have created about 20 accounts with domain admin rights and with these on almost half of the systems in the company have not logged off.
+During the evaluation it became clear that the 3 admins in house, created about 20 accounts with domain admin rights and with these on almost half of the systems in the company did not log off.
 Now the attacker had a choice of over 50 systems where he could pick the most vulnerable one to compromise and then take over the domain admin’s session.

-Basically there are two possibilities to demand more from the attacker and to protect yourself better:
+Basically, there are two ways to demand more from the attacker and to protect yourself better:

 Domain Admins only on Domain Controller

 These two terms/ AD objects not only sound similar, but are equally important for any network with a Windows domain.
-Domain administrators must never connect to other servers or even clients, as these can usually be compromised much more quickly than a domain controller.
+Domain administrators must never connect to other servers or even clients, as they can usually be compromised much faster than a domain controller.

 Number of Domain Admins

-There should be no more than 2-3 Domain Admins on a network and they should be dedicated exclusively to activities on the Domain Controller (e.g. configuring GPO).
+There should be no more than 2-3 Domain Admins in a network and they should be designated exclusively for activities on the Domain Controller (e.g. configuring GPO).